In 2014 the Royal Mint struck a new circulating coin for the Glasgow Commonwealth Games. But I can still remember back to the summer of 1986…

 75% disappear from circulation

-Of course, this year’s Commonwealth Games coin is a 50p, rather than the previous £2 coins.
+Of course, the 2014 Commonwealth Games coin is a 50p, rather than the previous £2 coins.
 But with the Royal Mint estimating that as many as 75% of all Olympic 50ps being kept by collectors, it’s definitely worth scouring your change for.

 Own the Commonwealth Games coin that started £2 collecting

 This coin is no longer in circulation, but we’re giving you the chance to own the UK 1986 Commonwealth Games £2 for your collection.